What are the best types of poetry for children?

-Though not as popular today amongst readers, it endures still in popular culture, particularly in hip hop and rap.
-The development of an understanding of poetry, how it works, and how to produce it greatly benefits our students.
-Not only from the point of view of learning about our literary heritage but also in enriching students’ lives and helping them to develop their own creativity.
+Though not as popular today amongst readers, it still endures in popular culture, particularly in hip-hop and rap.
+Developing an understanding of poetry, how it works, and how to produce it greatly benefits our students not only from the point of view of learning about our literary heritage but also in enriching students’ lives and helping them develop their creativity.

-Poetry, if it achieves anything, offers us new perspectives on things we are already familiar with.
+If it achieves anything, poetry offers us new perspectives on things we are already familiar with.
 It attempts to restore our childlike curiosity about the world by presenting us with familiar things in a new light.
-There are many types of poetry and in this article, we will look at seven poetry forms every teacher should be teaching and how students will benefit from their teaching.
+There are many types of poetry, and in this article, we will look at seven poetry forms every teacher should be teaching and how students will benefit from their teaching.
 Read our complete guide to teaching poetry here

 THE ULTIMATE GUIDE TO TEACHING POETRY